 by John Selby

-1956 Tom Cozens, Hamble Berthing Master (father of present member Brian) approached Fareham Urban District Council over problems a few local sailors had in keeping their boats on the mud flats (now car park in front of the Rising Sun) because the fishermen using the Lobster Ponds (now Lobster Quay) kept moving them around.
+1956 Tom Cozens, Hamble Berthing Master (father of Brian Cozens) approached Fareham Urban District Council over problems a few local sailors had in keeping their boats on the mud flats (now car park in front of the Rising Sun) because the fishermen using the Lobster Ponds (now Lobster Quay) kept moving them around.
 FUDC suggested the interested sailors get together and form a club.

 1957 Following an ad hoc meeting of interested parties in the old Victory Hall, a proper meeting was held on 21st April 1957 at the Solent School of Yachting (in a building which occupied the site of the current Quay House flats.) to formally create Warsash Sailing Club.